timdgn/Kidney_Stones_Classification/README.md

 # Kidney_Stones_Classification

 ## Description
-This is a personal project in which I build a CI/CD pipeline for a health classification problem.
+This is a personal project in which I build a CI/CD pipeline for a health classification Web App.
 The goal is to predict whether a patient has kidney stones or not based on their urine analysis results.

 I build this project to practice my skills in data science, machine learning, data engineering and MLOps 💪.
-The project aims to use several tool such as Python, Pandas, Numpy, Scikit-learn, FastAPI, Streamlit, Docker, DVC, MLEM, AWS S3/EC2 and GitHub Actions.
+The project aims to use several tools such as Python, Pandas, Numpy, Scikit-learn, FastAPI, Streamlit, Docker, GitHub and AWS ECR/ECS/EC2.

 ## Table of Contents
 - [Installation](#installation)